mmollina/MAPpoly/README.md

 ![](https://raw.githubusercontent.com/mmollina/MAPpoly/master/mappoly_hexsticker.png)

 MAPpoly (v.
 0.2.0) is an R package to construct genetic maps in autopolyploids with even ploidy levels.
 In its current version, MAPpoly can handle ploidy levels up to 8 when using hidden Markov models (HMM), and up to 12 when using the two-point simplification.
-All the two-point based functions are fast enough to run on standard computers.
-However, we strongly recommend to use high-performance computation for HMM-based analysis, especially for ploidy levels higher than 4.
+When dealing with large numbers of markers (> 10,000), we strongly recommend using high-performance computation.

 ![](https://raw.githubusercontent.com/mmollina/MAPpoly/master/mappoly.gif)